-United Way of Southeastern Connecticut is honored to continue its ongoing mission, "To change our community by helping people in need through responsible use of donations."
+United Way of Southeastern Connecticut is honored to continue its ongoing mission:

 In 1962, the United Fund of Norwich and the Community Chest of Groton, New London, and Waterford merged to form United Community Services of Southeastern Connecticut, Inc. The organization pledged itself to study the county's needs and the ways in which they can be met through volunteers and agencies and then to raise the money to support those agencies.